‘Prison Break’ Spoilers: Will The Show Return For Season 6?

 “It all comes from Fox ultimately… another season wouldn’t happen unless they felt it was within their interest.
 We as a group have to arrive at a story that we feel is worth telling.
 Creative integrity is really important and if we could arrive at a story that we felt was worthwhile… then it’s possible.”

 While Prison Break fans will keep their fingers crossed for more future episodes, Season 5 of the show will not end with a cliffhanger in hopes of getting a renewal.
-However, actor Wentworth Miller says he would be open to playing his famous character again, and added that fans will be seeing a very different Michael Scofield this time around.
+However, actor Wentworth Miller says he would be open to playing his famous character again and added that fans will see a very different Michael Scofield this time around.
 Miller even revealed that although Michael didn’t die at the end of the original series, the old Michael is now dead and gone.

 “These nine episodes are potentially a satisfying way to fade to black, but if there was some idea that was exciting and we were confident could stand besides those that came before, than I’d be open to that conversation.
 You could take the position that Michael died in the end of [the] original series.
 The Michael that everyone knew… the man they meet in these nine episodes is someone different.”

-Meanwhile, Prison Break Season 5 will focus on the fact that Michael is still alive, and locked away in a dangerous prison in Yemen.
-Michael’s brother, Lincoln, and the rest of is Fox River friends will be forced to enter the country, who is in the midst of a civil war started by ISIS, and not only break Michael out of prison, but also get themselves out of the dangerous country.
+Meanwhile, Prison Break Season 5 will focus on the fact that Michael is still alive and locked away in a dangerous prison in Yemen.
+Michael’s brother, Lincoln, and the rest of is Fox River friends will be forced to enter the country, which is in the midst of a civil war started by ISIS.
+Not only will he break Michael out of prison, but they must also get themselves out of the dangerous country.

 Wake up! #PrisonBreak is back TONIGHT at 9/8c on @FOXTV. ???? pic.twitter.com/wAlZbp8z66